-If you’re looking to smush down your hair or stop it from falling out, you’re not going to want a thick knit cap if it’s the summer.
+If you’re looking to compress your curly hair or stop it from falling out, you’re not going to want a thick knit cap if it’s the summer.
 That would be too hot to wear.
 We lose a lot of heat through our heads when it’s cold because the rest of us is covered up by sheets and blankets in bed.
 A baseball cap is light and wouldn’t hold too much heat in.

 However, if it’s the winter and you’re looking to stay warm, a baseball-style cap wouldn’t work for you.
 It doesn’t keep your head warm.
 That kind of cap has a bill in front limiting your ability to sleep on your stomach.
 A sleeping cap is best as a pullover for the head.

 That didn’t bother me much back then as I was a side and back sleeper.

 The most common reason why someone would wear a sleeping cap is to keep their head warm on cold nights.
 Blankets can cover irregularly.
 The cap helps make sure your head stays warm and snug.

 Cooling caps are a relatively new product.
 People report that they can help with migraine headaches and tension, but those aren’t as common to wear.